U.S. Supreme Court floats return to trial court for Trump in presidential immunity case

 The prosecution also alleges that he tried to leverage the Justice Department to pressure the states to replace their slates of electors, and pressure Vice President Mike Pence into altering results during Congress’s joint session to certify the results on Jan.
 6, 2021.

-The post U.S. Supreme Court floats return to trial court for Trump in presidential immunity case appeared first on Source New Mexico.
+The post U.S. Supreme Court floats return to trial court for Trump in presidential immunity case appeared first on SC Daily Gazette.